wileybb/Crest-2.0/README.md

 # Welcome to Crest

+#Developer's Notes:
+3/20/19: Currently the heroku deployed version is being debugged.

 ### Market Trading.
 Simplified.

 #### Develop your own portfolio from our pre-allocated budget and track its performance over time.